Mens1s/Mens1s/README.md

 ### Hi there 👋

+- 🔭 I’m life time student.
+- 🌱 I’m always learning something intersting for me.
+- 💬 If you are interested in my account, let ask me smt and talk about coding.
+- 📫 How to reach me: https://www.linkedin.com/in/ahmetyigit1/
+- ⚡ Fun fact: code and cars
 <!--
 **Mens1s/Mens1s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.